Discovering the mythical beauty of Loire Valley series – Amboise, France.

 “The castle area is a kind of fortified château of its own with a rampart walk and 16th-century chapel.
 The place survived the French Revolution because the quick-talking noble who owned it was sympathetic to the cause — and convinced revolutionaries that Leonardo was philosophically on their side.
 Inside you’ll find a lacy, petite chapel where Leonardo da Vinci supposedly is buried, he spent his last three years in Amboise.
 (He died May 2, 1519.).
 This flamboyant little Gothic chapel comes with two fireplaces “to comfort the king” and two plaques “evoking the final resting place” of Leonardo (one in French, the other in Italian)”.
 (Wikipedia source)

-Afterwards, we spent some time inside the main castle where we wander through its areas, you travel chronologically from Gothic-style rooms to those of the early Renaissance and on to the 19th century.
+Afterwards, we spent some time inside the main castle where we wander through its areas.
+Thus, you travel chronologically from Gothic-style rooms to those of the early Renaissance and onto the 19th century.
 The castle is quite big, like very comfortable to roam around with its rooms furnished.

 The basement holds a collection of some of Leonardo’s amazing inventions.
 There are impressive even of those even to those who have little or no knowledge of the details of Leonardo.
 We really liked the big fireplaces which were lit.